 Safety in Paris

-We’ve never had any problems in Paris, though there are a few common scams to watch out for.
+We’ve never had any real problems in Paris, though there are a few common scams worth knowing about, the Sacré-Cœur bracelet sellers among them.
 Read our guide to avoiding Paris scams before you go.

 Power in Paris

-France uses the 220v standard with 2-pin European plugs.
-Travellers from the UK and US will need an adapter.
-US travellers should also check that their devices support 220v (it’ll be printed on the power adapter).
-As a general rule, most laptop, phone, and camera chargers are dual-voltage and will work fine.
-Larger devices like hair dryers and hair straighteners usually aren’t, and will need a voltage converter or a dual-voltage replacement.
+France uses the 220v standard with 2-pin European plugs, so travellers from the UK and US will need an adapter.
+We travel with the Epicka universal adapter, which has handled every trip we’ve thrown at it.
+US travellers should also check their devices support 220v, which is usually printed on the charger.
+As a rule, most laptop, phone and camera chargers are dual-voltage and will work fine.
+Larger devices like hair dryers and straighteners often aren’t, and will need a voltage converter or a dual-voltage replacement.

-For more on choosing the right adapter, see our guide to the best travel adapters.
+For more on choosing the right one, see our guide to the best travel adapters.

 Currency in Paris

 Paris uses the Euro.
-You can get Euros from ATMs, banks, and currency exchanges.
-Credit cards are widely accepted.
+You can get Euros from ATMs, banks and currency exchanges, and credit cards are widely accepted across the city.

 Internet Access in Paris

-WiFi is widely available in hotels, cafes, and public spaces around the city, so getting online shouldn’t be a problem.
-If you want mobile data while you’re out exploring, check with your carrier about roaming options before you travel.
-Many carriers now include European roaming at no extra cost, which has made things much easier than it used to be.
+WiFi is widely available in hotels, cafés and public spaces around the city, so getting online shouldn’t be a problem.
+If you want mobile data while you’re out, check with your carrier about roaming before you travel; many now include European roaming at no extra cost, which has made things far easier than they used to be.

 Drinking Water in Paris

-Tap water is safe to drink unless otherwise posted.
-We usually travel with a reusable water bottle.
-We love our Klean Kanteen bottles for travel because they’re lightweight, easy to clean, and the company is a certified B Corp.
+Tap water is safe to drink unless a sign says otherwise.
+We usually travel with a reusable water bottle, and we love our Klean Kanteen bottles for trips like this, as they’re lightweight, easy to clean, and made by a certified B Corp.

 Walking Tours of Paris

 If you’d like a guided experience for part of your trip, we recommend Take Walks.
-We’ve used them for walking tours in cities around the world, and we’re always impressed by the small groups and knowledgeable guides.
-Some of their Paris tours we’ve done and can recommend:
+We’ve used them for tours in cities around the world, and we’re always impressed by the small groups and knowledgeable guides.
+A few of their Paris tours we’ve done and can recommend:

-- A full-day walking tour of Paris covering the Louvre, Eiffel Tower, and a Seine River Cruise
+- A full-day walking tour of Paris covering the Louvre, the Eiffel Tower and a Seine cruise

 - A three-hour tour of Sainte-Chapelle and Notre-Dame